 How serious is this?

-College Scholarships: Our club is 5 years old and we already have athletes playing professionally, an All-American, and NCAA for Pepperdine, USC, UCLA, TCU and other schools.
+Our club is 7 years old and we already have athletes playing professionally, All-American, and NCAA for Pepperdine, USC, UCLA, TCU, Houston Baptist, Vanguard, Long Beach State and other schools.
 BUT, do not put your kid here because you want them to get a scholarship.
 Put them here because you want them to have the joy of playing beach volleyball, and the opportunity to grow and learn and improve and make friends.
 If your main goal is a scholarship, hire a tutor.
 There’s a lot more money in academic scholarships.
 Having said that, we’re in regular contact with NCAA sand volleyball coaches about our athletes.
 We have the highest level training available based on modern sports science.
 We’re constantly learning more, from the best coaches & athletes in the game.
 Our philosophy is to give each athlete the best information, in an environment of fun guided play where they have a great time and are held accountable for strong effort.
 When they love it, they'll take it as far as they want to go!

 I've played a lot of indoor volleyball, but I'm nervous about playing on the beach.